swcarpentry/board/governance.md

     b.
 Every SCF member may stand for election by announcing their candidacy at least 30 days in advance of it.

     c.
-The seven people who receive the most votes form the new Board of Directors.
+The seven people who receive the most votes form the new Steering Committee.

     d.
-No organization may have more than two representatives on the Board of Directors.
+No organization may have more than two representatives on the Steering Committee.
 If more than two people who are affiliated with an organization are elected, they must step down one by one to be replaced by other candidates in order of the number of votes received.

 5. The Advisory Council is made up of representatives of organizations that support the Software Carpentry Foundation's mission.
-The Board of Directors must consult with it when making significant strategic, contractual, or financial decisions.
+The Steering Committee must consult with it when making significant strategic, contractual, or financial decisions.

     a.
 The Advisory Council meets quarterly, either in person or online.